Park Tae-rang

 Park Tae-rang (born 4 September 2002) is a South Korean footballer player who plays for Slovak club MFK Zemplín Michalovce.

 Club career

 Early career

 Park Tae-rang was born on September 4, 2002 in Incheon, South Korea, where he took his first steps in football at the local club United.
 He later played for Seoul Hwagok Middle School, Gangneung Jeil High School, Kwandong University, Gangwon FC and Sejong SA FC.

 Michalovce

 On 17 July 2025, it was announced that Park would be leaving South Korea for the first time in his career to join Slovak club MFK Zemplín Michalovce, signing a 3 year contract.
 He made his league debut for Zemplín in a 1–0 away win over MFK Ružomberok, coming onto the game as a substitute in the 46th minute for goal scorer Martin Bednár.
+Park scored his first goal for Michalovce in a 1–0 away win against FK Železiarne Podbrezová, scoring the winning goal in the 69th minute after heading in a cross from Tornike Dzotsenidze.